ikoniqoz/nitrodocs/content/developers/tools/template-library.md

 ### build(<var>$view, [$data]</var>)

-The build function is what builds the output for the browser in PyroCMS and is used in lieu of simply loading a view.
+The build function is what builds the output for the browser in NitroCMS and is used in lieu of simply loading a view.
 It will take the theme data, layout, and build those elements automatically, so your view file only needs to contain the actual page content.

 	$this->template->build('form', $this->data);